yxqd/luban/docs/form-tutorial.rst

    alert message box with the submitted data.

-For an in-depth discussion about using forms, please go to :ref:`Working with forms <user-guide-working-with-form>`.
+For an in-depth discussion about using forms, please go to :ref:`Working with forms <user-guide-working-with-forms>`.

 More
 ====